Suitability of the Japanese Spitz for Different Types of Prospective Owners White Japanese Spitz Dog enjoying sunny day on beautiful grass field

 • Freedom: Some Japanese Spitzes enjoy the freedom of outdoor spaces and may appreciate spending time in a secure, fenced yard for play and exploration.

 • Separation Anxiety: Japanese Spitzes are prone to separation anxiety, a condition where they become anxious and distressed when left alone.
-This can lead to destructive behavior, excessive barking, and other behavioral issues.
+This can lead to destructive behaviour, excessive barking, and other behavioural issues.

 • Social Nature: Japanese Spitzes thrive on human companionship and enjoy being part of the family.
 They often seek attention and interaction, making them happiest when they are with their owners.